oskariorg/oskari-docs/md/guides/backend/getting-started.md

-# [Guides](/guides) - Taking full advantage of Oskari Platform
+# [Guides](/guides) - Taking full advantage of Oskari

 #### This guide is still under development and is currently based on the documents found under [Documentation](/views/documentation)

 ### Oskari software consists of web mapping application (frontend) and service platform (backend).
-This guide gives instructions on how to setup them both and how to start developing Oskari Platform.
-It is assumed that the reader is familiar with [Oskari Platform - basics](/documentation).
+This guide gives instructions on how to setup them both and how to start developing Oskari.
+It is assumed that the reader is familiar with [Oskari - basics](/documentation).
 <br>

 ### 1. Setting up database